-This article builds on the discussion of Viptela policy framework in the previous article, describing policy applications that control the distribution of route information in the overlay network, and that direct data traffic flows through the network.
+This article builds on the discussion in the previous article, Viptela Policy Framework Basics, describing policy applications that control the distribution of route information in the overlay network, and that direct data traffic flows through the network.
 All the policies we discuss here are vSmart policies, also called centralized policies, which are policies that are configured on the vSmart controller.

 We discuss the following applications of the vSmart policy framework:

 - Application-aware routing policy looks at the network and path characteristics of the data plane connections between vEdge routers, compares them to configured SLA parameters, and computes optimal paths for data traffic.

 - Control policy uses OMP vRoute and TLOC information to enable services and engineer specialized routing applications.

 - Data policy

 Application-aware routing tracks packet loss and latency on the data plane connections between vEdge routers, to compute optimal paths for data traffic in the overlay network.
 The loss and latency data supplements the standard routing parameters—such as route prefixes, metrics, and link-state information—in determining traffic paths through the network.

 Application-aware routing policy is defined by means of a specially designed vSmart policy, called an app-route-policy.
 This policy specifies the performance characteristics in the form an SLA, which defines the required latency and loss conditions on the data plane connection that trigger the policy to take effect.

 Application-aware routing is created in three portions of the configuration:

 - Configure the sla-class, which defines the required latency and loss for the traffic that is to be affected by a given app-route-policy.